We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given a binary string s, return true if the longest contiguous segment of 1's is strictly longer than the longest contiguous segment of 0's in s, or return false otherwise.
+Given a binary string s, determine if the longest contiguous segment of 1's is strictly longer than the longest contiguous segment of 0's.
+If it is, return true; otherwise, return false.

 Key Insights